 In honor of spring and National Bike Month (May), here are six favorite bike routes for spring, ranging from lazy-day rides to a high-thrill tunnel jaunt that older kids will love.
-If mom’s favorite way to spend her day is on two wheels, you might have just solved what to do on Mother’s Day.

 1. Car-free in Kirkland